verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 - If `enabled` is explicitly set to `true`, then Verrazzano will automatically register clusters created in Rancher with labels that match the `clusterSelector` field.
   - The `clusterSelector` field is optional.
 If it is omitted, then all clusters created in Rancher will be automatically registered.
   - The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/{{<kubernetes_api_version>}}/#labelselector-v1-meta).

+**NOTE**: If Argo CD is enabled in Verrazzano, then the label selector also is used by Verrazzano to select the Rancher clusters to automatically register with Argo CD.
+For more information about using Argo CD with Verrazzano, see [Argo CD]({{< relref "/docs/samples/argo-cd/_index.md" >}}).

 ## Step 2: Register managed cluster from Rancher console